Pattie Howard

-Pattie Howard (born Francine Patience Howard, April 12, Cleveland, Ohio, United States) is an American gospel and R&B Singer-Songwriter, Producer, Composer and Vocal Arranger.
+Pattie Howard (born Francine Patience Howard) is an American gospel and R&B Singer-Songwriter, Producer, Composer and Vocal Arranger.
 She is a Grammy nominated music industry veteran who has released two albums with major record labels, RCA Records and Light Records.
 Howard, who owns her own full service entertainment company, PH Balanced Music, is also known for singing background for many major artists including Whitney Houston, Gladys Knight, Brandy, Mary J Blige, Fantasia, Queen LaTifah, Madonna, Rick Astley, Andrae Crouch, Sandra Crouch, Michael Jackson, Curtis Stiger, Lisa Stansfield, BeBe and CeCe Winans, Reba Rambo, and Diana Ross.
 She has dozens of gold and platinum albums to her credits encompassing artists from almost every genre.
 Howard landed one of her most profound gigs traveling the world with Whitney Houston from 1992 to 2001, at the height of her career, The Bodyguard Era.
 During the early 2000s, Howard returned to songwriting, music production, mixing, and mastering and is currently singing (solo & background), composing, arranging and producing various artists/bands.
 In 2016 Pattie released 2 singles through her record label PH Balanced Music.
 "Jesus Is His Name" introduces Pattie's daughter Shekinah Nicole Howard in a contemporary gospel duet produced by Wow Jones and co produced by Pattie Howard.
 The second single titled "Feel Me, Heal Me" was also Produced by Wow Jones, written and arranged by Pattie Howard.
 Pattie Howard is featured in the Nick Broomfield Documentary Whitney Houston "Can I Be Me".

 Early life

-Howard, coming from a musical family, began studying violin at age seven and wrote her first composition, winning first place in the Cleveland public school classical competition citywide in her first year.
+Born in Cleveland, Ohio, Howard, coming from a musical family, began studying violin at age seven and wrote her first composition, winning first place in the Cleveland public school classical competition citywide in her first year.
 Her mother, Sarah Howard Mayes played piano and was a member of several female gospel groups in her early years and her father, the late Rev. Frank Love also traveled as a gospel quartet singer.
 Pattie's brother, Michael Howard toured the world with Zola Taylor and The Platters, and her sister Sharlene Grahm-Hairston was well known in the gospel community for her rich contralto voice, singing with The Aaron Holbrook Singers and The James Wade Singers of Cleveland Ohio.
 Pattie recorded her first song at age 13 as a lead singer in the gospel group "All God's Children" along with her sister Sederia "CD" Graves and began singing professionally at age 17, traveling worldwide with various major artists.
 At the age of 19, Pattie formed her first band with the help of her sister and Manager Eva Brown called Pattie Love and Fun, in Los Angeles California.
 It was during this time that her writing and arrangement skills surfaced again, and her career as a solo artist began to emerge.
 Her first solo recording was entitled "Second Thoughts".
 Many of Howard's earlier credits are listed as "Francine Howard" before she settled on the stage name of "Pattie Howard".